Law #2: The Harder You Push, the Harder the System Pushes Back

 Here’s a real-life example.

-The device is further linked to the GPS system that allows it to capture location information rapidly.
+The device is further linked to the GPS system which allows it to capture location information rapidly.
 In this way, the device also doubled as a means for central 999 operator calls to direct cars nearest to the scene of an incident and so dispatch vehicles at their earliest possible times, therefore reducing critical response time for complainants.

 The commissioner took it upon himself to launch the event and to rally the officers behind the idea.
 Roadshows were conducted and delivered.
 Everything went well.
-The christening was done and the first cars with the devices had begun to criss-cross the city.
+The christening was done and the first cars with the devices had begun to crisscross the city.
 Everything was going well as planned.
 Or so we thought.

 A few weeks into the operation, the 3rd button from the left would get stuck.
-When the button gets stuck, for the central control room’s monitoring system, the “dot” that represents the vehicle made it look like the vehicle was at stop.
+When the button gets stuck, for the central control room’s monitoring system, the “dot” that represents the vehicle makes it look like the vehicle was at a stop.
 It did not move although in actual fact the vehicle was in motion.
 But the screen would not show the movement.

 After more weeks, “the dot” appears to ‘disappear completely’!
-When the IT teams were sent in to check ‘what was wrong’, they had found the devices had been ‘switched off and put away’ as the officers claimed the devices had posed themselves as hazards when officers had to whiz across the city or had to brake the vehicle suddenly.
+When the IT teams were sent in to check ‘what was wrong’, they found the devices had been ‘switched off and put away’ as the officers claimed the devices had posed themselves as hazards when officers had to whiz across the city or had to brake the vehicle suddenly.
 The officers were concerned the device could hurt their bodies and therefore had ‘decided to put the device away’.

 What had gone wrong?